maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 ##### What if we excluded the attention layer?

-If in the above model we decided to exclude the attention layer we would need to still find a way to reduce the `x_lstm` tensor over the sentence dimension.
+If in the above model we decided to exclude the attention layer we would need to still find a way to reduce the `x_lstm` tensor over the sentence dimension as in sentiment analysis our goal is to summarise the whole sentence into a single output number expressing sentiment.
 This could be done by a pooling layer before it's passed into the linear layer for output which maps the hidden dimensions of the LSTM to a single number.
 For example:

 <pre><code class="language-python">import packages
 def dummy_NLP_model_no_attention(x):